Northfield, NJ Criminal Defense Lawyer

 The last thing anyone wants is to be in need of a criminal defense attorney.
 Being charged with a crime can be one of the most intimidating and frightening experiences of a person’s life.
 The criminal justice process is often very complicated, confusing, and lengthy.
 Trials have been known to drag on for months at a time before finally being resolved.
 It is crucial that you seek a qualified attorney’s assistance to help you throughout the criminal justice process.

 An attorney will have the skills and knowledge to advocate on your behalf in a court of law.
 There are many different stages and phases of the trial process with their own set of rules to follow.
 A lawyer can help you navigate this process and get you the best possible outcome.
-If you have been charged with any crime in New Jersey, call our Northfield, NJ criminal defense lawyer at the Law Offices of John J. Zarych at (609) 616-4956.
-Schedule a free legal consultation with our experienced attorney and legal team.

-Being Charged with A Crime in Northfield, NJ
+Being Charged with a Crime in Northfield, NJ

 Many other states use the terms “felony” and “misdemeanor” to describe criminal charges.
 Generally, misdemeanors are somewhat less serious offenses punishable by up to a year in jail.
 Felonies tend to be more serious and may come with much longer prison terms.
 New Jersey is a bit different and does not use these terms.
 Instead, we refer to different offenses as disorderly persons offenses and crimes.